 If the aim is to provide for building users’ needs while also using water efficiently, the right water pressure is crucial.
 If water pressure is too low, this will be inconvenient for building users – for example, because showers have poor water flow, and baths take a long time to fill.
 If pressure is too high, this will lead to wastage of water, as well as high wear and tear on the system.

 Typically, new buildings in areas with mains water supply will have mains pressure systems.
 Existing buildings, and buildings that are not connected to mains water, may have low pressure systems or unequal pressure systems (with different pressures for hot and cold water supply).

-As an example of the difference in water usage, a low pressure hot water system shower flow may average about 7 litres per minute, while a mains pressure shower may average about 12.5 litres per minute.
+As an example of the difference in water usage, a low pressure hot water system shower flow may average about 7 litres per minute, while a mains pressure shower may average around 12–20 litres per minute.

 Mains pressure systems require pressure limiting and pressure reducing valves to control water pressure and temperature.
 Typically, pressure limiting or pressure reducing valves will be used to control pressure in mains-supplied hot water systems or where high pressure may lead to problems such as burst pipes.

 Low pressure systems require few valves or controls.
 In low or unequal pressure systems, pressure can be increased to adequate levels by storing water in a header tank (typically in the ceiling space) so that gravity can be used to create water pressure.
 If a tank is being used, see the BRANZ publications Water and Plumbing for details of installation requirements.

 Pressure can also be raised to adequate levels using a pressurising pump, in which case it may be necessary to use pressure limiting and pressure reducing valves.

 Water flow rate